Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 ---

 ## ...But Some are More Equal Than Others
 Database queries are not created equal.
 Some are short and simple, some are long, arduous and complicated.
 Some take a tiny amount of time, some make our DBA team cry at night.
 Some are just unlucky and need to wait for some DNS shenanigans or a lazy network card or some [mumbo-jumbo about tombstones in SSTables](https://medium.com/walmartglobaltech/tombstones-in-apache-cassandra-d0a068a72dcc).
 All of them take _some_ amount of time.
 While the query is executing, a uWSGI worker is waiting.
+A waiting worker is waiting customer, one that would prefer a speedy API.
+If a request takes over a few hundred milliseconds, a customer might decide to start scouting for a faster solution and every millisecond counts.

-A waiting worker is a waste, and wait time adds up _really, really_ fast.
+A waiting worker is also a waste, and query wait times add up _really, really_ fast.
 We need to optimize this wait time, and we need it yesterday.

 ## Frankly, my darling, I don't give a _query_
 One way we made [Cassandra Communicator](https://moo64c.github.io/articles/2021/08/15/Cassandra-A-Scale-y-Story/) optimize queries is to perform all **write** queries _without replying to the worker_.
 A uWSGI worker now sends the `insert` or `update` query to the database, and go on its merry way.
 They could not care less if the write actually succeeded - and for good reason: would they do much more than **write** something to the log if the write failed?
 Communicator can handle that.
 Most **Write** queries no longer bother our workers.
 Caring causes waiting on a write before doing something else, and requires adding a flag to the query when sent to Communicator.